truenas/middleware/docs/userguide/freenas_storage.rst

 |                            |                  |                                                                                                            |
 +----------------------------+------------------+------------------------------------------------------------------------------------------------------------+

+.. note:: the "Apply Owner (user)", "Apply Owner (group)", and "Apply Mode" checkboxes allow you to fine-tune the change permissions behavior.
+By default, all
+          boxes are checked and FreeNAS® resets the owner, group, and mode whenever the "Change" button is clicked.
+These checkboxes allow you to fine-tune which settings to change.
+For example, to just change the "Owner (group)" setting, uncheck the boxes "Apply Owner (user)" and "Apply Mode".

 If you have a mix of operating systems or clients will be accessing the volume/dataset using a non-CIFS share, select the *Unix* "Permission Type" as all clients understand them.